A guide to ex gratia payments

 Ex gratia or formal proceedings?

-The big motivator for formal legal proceedings is usually where someone feels they have suffered injustice even right up to the negotiation process (if any).
+The big motivator for formal legal proceedings is usually where someone feels they have suffered injustice even right up to the negotiation process (if any was attempted).

 So when should you commence formal legal proceedings?

 Legal advice is a good idea to determine the strength of your case before you even consider formal legal proceedings.

 You'll also want to know the likelihood of success before you start any legal action against someone.

 Below are some tips before starting legal proceedings: